BACK

 ROI/ROAS

-Return on (Ad) Spend or Investment
+Return on investment or ad spend

-Financial performance
+Financial performance of campaigns

-Ad managers, campaign reporting
+Ad platforms, campaign reporting

 Bounce Rate